|What is a default?

 The definition of a federal Direct Loan default is: The failure of a borrower and endorser, if any, to make an installment payment when due, or to meet other terms of the promissory note, if the Secretary finds it reasonable to conclude that the borrower and endorser, if any, no longer intend to honor the obligation to repay, provided that this failure persists for 270 days.
 34 Code of Federal Regulations 685.102.

 You are in default on most federal student loans if you fail to make payments for nine months.
 The entire loan balance becomes due once you default.
 A delinquency period begins on the first day after you miss a payment.
 Your loan holder has certain responsibilities once you are delinquent.
 During the first 15 days, they must send at least one written notice or collection letter.
 At some point, they must also let you know about the availability of the Department of Education Student Loan Ombudsman.

-The notices and other tactics intensify the longer you are delinquent.
+The notices and other tactics get worse the longer you are delinquent.
 If the delinquency goes on for nine months, your loan holder will declare you in default.
 If you are having trouble making payments, contact your lender sooner rather then later.
 If you are starting to have problems, you should work with your loan holder to postpone payments or figure out another way to get temporary relief.
 It is your responsibility to notify your loan holder if you move to a new address.